matheussbernardo/matheussbernardo.github.io/about.md

 ### Education

-* Bachelor of Software Engineering at University of Brasília, 2014-2019
+* Bachelor of Software Engineering at Universidade de Brasília, 2014-2019
 * Exchange Program in Software Engineering at  Monmouth University, 2015-2016

 ### Experience